asizikov/asizikov.github.io/content/blog/2015-06-22-clean-repository-interface.md

 The repository pattern is being blamed quite often.
 The most popular reason for that is an uncontrolled growth of the interface.

-In the simple scenario we have an interface like this one:
+In the simple scenario, we have an interface like this one:

 {{< highlight csharp >}}
  public interface IClientRepository